reframe-hpc/reframe/docs/tutorial.md

     return [OpenMPTestIfElse(**kwargs)]
 ```

-There are two new things introduced with this example:
+This example introduces two new concepts:

 1. We need to set the `OMP_NUM_THREADS` environment variable, in order to specify the number of threads to use with our program.
 2. We need to specify different flags for the different compilers provided by the programming environments we are testing.